rforzachamp821/TerminalAppGen2_CommandLine-Program/README.md

 Please file any feedback, bugs or issues in the 'Issues' tab above.
 It would be really helpful, thanks!

-__NOTE: After the archive of this project, this was no longer possible.
-Sorry!__
+__NOTE: After the archive of this project, filing feedback under 'Issues' was no longer possible.
+Feedback will no longer be taken into consideration for this program, due to how it's archived and terminated now.__

 # License
 By using this program, you must understand that this program has an MIT license.
 If you do not agree to the license, do not download this program.